JuBiotech/peak-performance/docs/source/markdown/Peak_model_composition.md

 # Composition and assumptions of peak models

-Peak models in $\texttt{PeakPerformance}$ require the definition of prior probability distributions (priors) for their parameters as well as the choice of an intensity function and a likelihood function.
+Peak models in `PeakPerformance` require the definition of prior probability distributions (priors) for their parameters as well as the choice of an intensity function and a likelihood function.
 Generally, priors are derived from a given time series and given a weakly informative parametrization, such that the resulting inferences of parameters like the peak height are primarily based on the data.
 While defining priors in a data-dependent manner is generally to be avoided, it is clearly not tenable to define legitimate priors for all kinds of different peaks with heights and areas varying by multiple orders of magnitude and retention times, i.e. mean values, scattered across the whole run time of the LC-MS/MS method.
 In order to flexibly build models for all these peaks in an automated manner and embedded in a standardized data pipeline, some parameter priors had to be based on the raw data.